Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 # Migrate your .NET web app or service to Azure App Service

 [App Service](https://docs.microsoft.com/azure/app-service/app-service-web-overview#why-use-web-apps) is a fully-managed compute platform service that is optimized for hosting scalable websites and web applications.
 This document provides information on how to lift-and-shift an existing application to Azure App Service, modifications to consider, and additional resources for moving to the cloud.
+Most ASP.NET websites (Webforms, MVC) and services (Web API, WCF) can move directly to Azure App Service with no changes.
+Some may need minor changes while others may need some refactoring.

 Ready to get started?
 [Publish your ASP.NET + SQL application to Azure App Service](https://go.microsoft.com/fwlink/?linkid=863214).

 ## Considerations

-### On-premise resources (including SQL Server)
+### On-premises resources (including SQL Server)

-Verify access to on-premise resources as these may need to be migrated or changed.
-The following are options for mitigating access to on-premise resources:
+Verify access to on-premises resources as these may need to be migrated or changed.
+The following are options for mitigating access to on-premises resources:

-* Create a VPN connecting App Service to on-premise resources using [Azure Virtual Networks](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).
+* Create a VPN connecting App Service to on-premises resources using [Azure Virtual Networks](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).
-* Securely expose on-premise services to the cloud without firewall changes using [Azure Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it).
+* Securely expose on-premises services to the cloud without firewall changes using [Azure Relay](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-what-is-it).
 * Migrate dependencies such as a [SQL database](https://go.microsoft.com/fwlink/?linkid=863217) to Azure.
 * Use platform-as-a-service offerings in the cloud to reduce dependecies.
-For example, rather than connect to an on-premise mail server, consider using [SendGrid](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email).
+For example, rather than connect to an on-premises mail server, consider using [SendGrid](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email).

 ### Port Bindings